-Lisa has particular interests in prenatal diagnosis, infectious diseases and obstetric hematology.
+Lisa has particular interests in prenatal screening and diagnosis, infectious diseases and fetal medicine.

-Lisa was awarded her PhD in 2013 after undertaking research at the prestigious Tufts University in Boston under the mentorship of Professor Diana Bianchi.
+Lisa is a maternal fetal medicine specialist.
+She was awarded her PhD in 2013 after undertaking genomics research at the Tufts Medical Centre in Boston.
 Her post doctoral research focusses on her special interests in prenatal screening and diagnosis, particularly the use of cell-free nucleic acids in the diagnosis of fetal abnormalities and prediction of obstetric complications.
-She was awarded an NHMRC Early Career Fellowship and a Sylvia Charles Viertel Clinical Investigatorship in 2016 and is an honorary research fellow in the Public Health Genetics Group at the Murdoch Children's Research Institute.
+She was awarded an NHMRC Early Career Fellowship in 2016 and is a team leader in the Reproductive Epidemiology group at the Murdoch Children's Research Institute.

-Lisa is involved in RANZCOG activities through her roles on the Maternal Fetal Medicine subcommittee and the Women's Health Committee.
-She also sits on the Stillbirth Subcommittee of the Consultative Council on Obstetric and Paediatric Mortality and Morbidity, the advisory body to the Minister of Health.
+Lisa is involved in RANZCOG activities through her role on the Genomics Advisory committee and as MFM subspeciality examiner.
+She is also a member of Stillbirth Subcommittee of the Consultative Council on Obstetric and Paediatric Mortality and Morbidity (CCOPMM, and the National Congenital Anomaly Advisory Group.